rehierl/node-tree-outliner/about-sequences.md

 The in-order tree traversal of a binary tree is a strict tree traversal because each node is visited exactly once.
-Traversing a non-binary tree, that allows more than two child nodes per node (the DOM tree is such a generic tree), via in-order tree traversal would have to re-visit a node multiple times:
+Traversing a non-binary tree, that allows more than two child nodes per node (the DOM tree is such a generic tree), via in-order tree traversal would have to execute the visit operation multiple times per node:

 ```
 traverseInOrder(node) begin